-If you're looking to immerse yourself in a lively, communist-era neighborhood bar in Buda, I can't think of a better place than Bambi Eszpresszó.
+If you're looking to immerse yourself in a deeply local, Communist-era neighborhood cafe and bar (eszpresszó), I can't think of a better place than Bambi on the Buda side.
 What makes Bambi the real deal?
-While it doesn't follow contemporary trends, it isn’t showing off an artificial ("retro"), unremembered past either – it’s a genuine throwback.
+It isn’t trying to show off an artificial (retro), unremembered past – it’s a genuine throwback.